MelbourneDeveloper/RestClient.Net/README.md

 ## Examples

-For a full set of examples see these [unit tests](https://github.com/MelbourneDeveloper/RestClient.Net/blob/3574038f02a83a299f9536b71c7f839ae72e0e08/src/RestClient.Net.UnitTests/MainUnitTests.cs#L279).
+For a complete set of examples, see these [unit tests](https://github.com/MelbourneDeveloper/RestClient.Net/blob/3574038f02a83a299f9536b71c7f839ae72e0e08/src/RestClient.Net.UnitTests/MainUnitTests.cs#L279).

 #### POST an Object and get Response